mynah22/Homelab-Guides/firstPFSense.md

 Thankfully you have just set up a feature-complete network appliance and have all the tools you need to build the network of your dreams!

-The following sections are brief descriptions of a few obvious / simple ways to expand the network we have built
 - ## **Expanding the Network: Enable other interfaces** The easiest way to expand on our network is to get another port to behave in the manner that LAN does currently.